HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/SIG_VIEWMAP_DATASETxxx.md

 ```
 #include <ods.h>
 ```

+**Symbolic Values :**

+	SIG_VIEWMAP_DATASET	  -  Signature for a VIEWMAP_DATASET_RECORD.

 **Description :**

-The composite data (CD) records with signatures from this set are used in the
-$ViewMapDataset record of a Navigator view.
+The composite data (CD) records with signatures from this set are used in the $ViewMapDataset record of a Navigator view.

 **See Also :**
 [VIEWMAP_DATASET_RECORD](/domino-c-api-docs/reference/Data/VIEWMAP_DATASET_RECORD)